Xinglab/rPGA/README.md

                      (http://rnaedit.com/download/)

-** Note if --rnaedit flag is used, RNA editing file must be provided using -e.
+** Note if --rnaedit flag is used, RNA editing file must be provided using -e. rPGA will change each RNA editing site to an "N" in the personal genomes.
+The number and locations of RNA editing sites that overlap  SNPs will be reported in report.personalize.txt.

 The next step is to map the sequencing data to the personalized genome using STAR alignment tool.
 To do this, first rPGA needs to know where to find the